 A note about stretching exercises: A very important and critical part of any physical activity for us women baby boomers is stretching.
 Let's face it, no matter how fit we might be, we are more prone to injury then we once were.
 Stretching exercises are a vital part of any exercise program.
 Be sure to stretch before and after any activity to avoid injury and improve muscle and joint flexibility.

-Check out The Stretching Handbook.
+Check out Stretching Tips.
 It's an excellent stretching guide that can help you Eradicate Muscle Pain for Good & Recover from Injury Faster!